davishooly/FASTFOODFAST-API/README.md

 - An admin creates food items
 - A normal user creates an account and can login
-- A logged in user can view available food items created by the admin
+- A user can view available food items created by the admin
-- A user chooses on a food item and makes an order
+- A user chooses on a food item and makes an order upon login
-- An Admin can accept or reject the order request from a user
+- An Admin can accept or reject an order request from a user
 - A user gets notified on his/her order status
 - Accepted orders are delivered